Madrid City Hop-on Hop-off Tour

 Relais & Châteaux Orfila

 This small mansion in a tranquil residential area has been transformed into a quietly elegant five-star hotel.
 Built in the 1880s as a private home for an artistic family, the Orfila also housed a theatre and a literary salon during the 1920s.
 Thankfully, the hotel has held on to its 19th-century decor, not to mention its façade, carriage entrance and dramatic main stairway.
-The bedrooms are wonderfully quiet – once installed it's hard to believe you're in the middle of a bustling city – and one of the four suites is intimately tucked away in the attic.
+The bedrooms are wonderfully quiet, and one of the four suites is intimately tucked away in the attic.
 The elegant restaurant looks on to the lovely garden patio, and guests take tea in the lobby in the afternoon.